TheAngryByrd/MiniScaffold/Content/Library/README.md

   * `CONFIGURATION=Debug ./build.sh` will result in things like `dotnet build -c Debug`
 * `GITHUB_TOKEN` will be used to upload release notes and nuget packages to github.
   * Be sure to set this before releasing
+* `DISABLE_COVERAGE` Will disable running code coverage metrics.
+AltCover can have [severe performance degradation](https://github.com/SteveGilham/altcover/issues/57) so it worth disabling when looking to do a quicker feedback loop.
+    * `DISABLE_COVERAGE=1 ./build.sh`

 ### Watch Tests